anfen/zync/README.md

 Simple, unopinionated, bullet-proof, offline-first sync middleware for Zustand.

-**_STATUS_**: Actively developed in alpha stage while requirements are being understood.
-Api may change, requests are welcome.
+**_STATUS_**: Actively developed in beta stage.
+Core features are complete, Api is stable, requests are welcome.

 ## Benefits